Summary of weekly real estate transactions for the week ending 12 May 2023

-The top three transactions were a land in Al Safouh Second sold for AED 300 million, followed by a land that was sold for AED 148.25 million in Saih Shuaib 4, and a land sold for AED 128 million in Island 2 in third place.
+The top three transactions were a land in Island 2 sold for AED 135 million, followed by a land that was sold for AED 50 million in Business Bay, and a land sold for AED 50 million in Hadaeq Sheikh Mohammed Bin Rashid in third place.

-The top three transfers for apartments and villas were a was sold for AED 150 million in Burj Khalifa, an apartment was second in the list sold for AED 60 million in Palm Jumeirah, and thirdly it was a sold for AED 53 million in Um Suqaim Second.
+The top three transfers for apartments and villas were an apartment was sold for AED 122 million in Island 2, an apartment was second in the list sold for AED 105 million in Palm Jumeirah, and thirdly it was a villa sold for AED 74 million in World Islands.

-The sum of the amount of mortgaged properties for the week was 1.89 billion, with the highest being a land in Al Karama, mortgaged for AED 234 million.
+The sum of the amount of mortgaged properties for the week was 1.68 billion, with the highest being a land in Business Bay, mortgaged for AED 350 million.

 *First-degree relatives comprise an individual’s parents, siblings, children, or a fully owned company by an individual.